Two-Vessel Cord (Single Umbilical Artery) – Diagnosis and Treatment

-When in the womb, your baby’s connection to you is through the umbilical cord and placenta which is connected to the uterus.
-Oxygen, nutrients and essential blood supply reach the baby’s bloodstream through the umbilical cord, which normally has three blood vessels.
-Two are arteries and one is a vein.
-Understanding the abnormality that occurs in this important link between you and the baby can help you take the steps to prevent it.
+When in the womb, your baby is connected to you through the umbilical cord and placenta.
+Oxygen, nutrients and essential blood supply reach the baby’s bloodstream through the umbilical cord, which normally has three blood vessels; two arteries and one vein.
+However, sometimes, there are abnormalities in the umbilical cord.
+They can be shorter than the normal or longer, and at times, there could be a two-vessel umbilical cord instead of a normal one.
+Understanding the abnormality that occurs in this important link between you and the baby can help you take steps to prevent or handle it efficiently.
+In this article, we shall talk about the two-vessel umbilical cord abnormality and also look into its possible causes, risks and diagnosis.
+But first, let’s understand what a normal umbilical cord is and what its functions are.

-A normal umbilical cord will have two arteries and a vein forming a three vessel cord.
-It is covered with Wharton’s Jelly, which is a gelatinous substance called and is about 20cms in length.
-The important functions of these blood vessels are
+A normal umbilical cord will have two arteries and a vein forming a three-vessel cord.
+It is covered with Wharton’s Jelly, which is a gelatinous substance and is about 50-60 cms in length at birth.
+The important functions of these blood vessels are as follows:

 - The arteries carry the waste products like deoxygenated impure blood and carbon dioxide from the foetus to the mother’s bloodstream, which is then eliminated through the mother’s kidneys.